 It's possible for chest tightness to be the result of some sort of heart condition, and experiencing that chest tightness will often lead to anxiety.
 Yet in many cases, especially if you suffer from anxiety attacks, your chest tightness is often going to be the result of anxiety.

-Chest Tightness = Anxiety?
+Are You Experiencing Chest Tightness From Anxiety?

 Chest tightness is a common symptom of anxiety and panic attacks, often due to the way you breathe both before and during a panic attack.
 Generally that chest tightness comes with other symptoms that can mimic a heart attack, which is why many people are hospitalized every year thinking they're suffering from heart trouble.